 The LVFO Management acknowledged the audit observation and reported that the budget for LVFO for the FY 2012/2013 was restricted to zero increment as communicated by F&A. This compelled management to under budget in order to fit within the ceiling.
 The vehicles used by LVFO were old and this necessitated frequent repairs.
-Also, the process of mainstreaming of LVFO to EAC called for more frequent travels to EAC to attend meetings which were not envisaged during the planning.
+In addition, the process of mainstreaming the LVFO in the EAC called for frequent travels to the EAC to attend meetings, which was not envisaged during the planning.
 The LVFO Council of Ministers raised the Country Contribution from US\$270,050 to US\$320,000 starting from FY 2014/2015 in their meeting of November 2013.
 In the process of coming up with a realistic budget, Management has prepared a supplementary budget for 2013\2014 to be presented be presented to F&A.

-The Committee observed non adherence to the budget lines, explanations notwithstanding.
+The Committee observed non-adherence to the budget lines, explanations notwithstanding.